-Experimental study design (statistics details) For in vivo studies: State whether and how the following have been done Indicate where provided: section/figure legend.
-If it could have been done, but was not, write "not done" N/A Sample size determination See the Materials and Methods section.
-Randomisation Animals were chosen randomly for experiments.
-Blinding N/A Inclusion/exclusion criteria No data was excluded.
+For in vivo studies: State whether and how the following have been done Indicate where provided: section/figure legend.
+If it could have been done, but was not, write "not done" N/A Sample size determination Available information is added in Methods section and Figure legends Randomisation Available information is added in Methods section and Figure legends Blinding Available information is added in Methods section and Figure legends Inclusion/exclusion criteria Available information is added in Methods section and Figure legends

 Sample definition and in-laboratory replication Indicate where provided: section/figure legend N/A State number of times the experiment was replicated in the laboratory.
-Replicates and sample sizes are shown in Materials and Methods section and Figure legends.

-Define whether data describe technical or biological replicates.
+Available information is added in Methods section and Figure legends Define whether data describe technical or biological replicates.
+Available information is added in Methods section and Figure legends